-MUST's distributed analyses require information about MPI resources (communicators, datatypes, requests, groups, reduce operations), currently we communicate information about these resources to all TBON nodes that need them.
+MUST's distributed analyses require information about MPI resources (communicators, datatypes, requests, groups, reduce operations) currently we communicate information about these resources to all TBON nodes that need them.
 For 10,000 cores or more this might lead to expensive bookkeeping, depending on the number of MPI resources that an application uses.
-We will investigate this and propose extensions to MUST's resource system in the second version of this deliverable if necessary.
+With our current prototypes of MUST, we experience no degradation due to heavy MPI resource usage even with our intra-layer communication system that forwards tracked resources between nodes of a single tool layer.
+For different target applications or at increased scale, this may change and require future extensions.

-The graph-based deadlock detection runs on the root of the TBON, for N processes it will need to analyze a graph with about N nodes.
-As a result, this is a scalability bottleneck, but its impact depends on the number and type of the active wait-for conditions.
+The graph-based deadlock detection runs on the root of the TBON.
+For N processes it needs to analyse a graph with up to N nodes and N^2 arcs.
+As a result, this is a scalability bottleneck, but its impact depends on the number and type of the active waitfor conditions.
 Furthermore, we only rarely execute this analysis, so it only needs to return within an acceptable runtime.
-We will investigate the resulting overheads and also propose design extensions if necessary.
+We will investigate the resulting overheads, but do not consider extensions to this implementation within CRESTA

-4.2 Paradigms
+3.2 Paradigms

 As architectures become more complex and heterogeneous, new parallel programing paradigms and abstractions arise.
 Automatic correctness support for these paradigms is highly desirable, but requires that automatic error detection tools understand the paradigm in question.
-This both requires an instrumentation mechanism to intercept correctness relevant events, and to add new correctness checks for these events.
+This requires an instrumentation mechanism to both intercept correctness relevant events and to add new correctness checks for these events.
 MUST's infrastructure GTI allows us to easily add new types of correctness checks.
-However, the instrumentation system is very dependent upon the paradigm and can't easily be generalized within GTI.
+However, the instrumentation system is very dependent upon the paradigm and can't easily be generalised within GTI.